rtk-rnjn/Parrot/extra/tutorials/roadmaps/backend/102-os-general-knowledge/index.md

 # General Knowledge

-Operating System is a program that manages a computer’s resources, especially the allocation of those resources among other programs.
+Operating System is a program that manages a computer's resources, especially the allocation of those resources among other programs.
 Typical resources include the central processing unit (CPU), computer memory, file storage, input/output (I/O) devices, and network connections.

 Visit the following resources to learn more: